 Part of a good morning routine is to journal a few sentences right after you wake up.
 You don’t have to fill in a whole page.
-I like to write down a few bullet points or words on my Morning Routine cards to clear my mind.
+I like to write down a few bullet points to clear my mind.
 It’s a great way to acknowledge your emotions.
 Also, clearing your mind can help you stay focused on tasks later in the day.

 Meditation is a key part of an ideal morning routine because it helps you set a positive tone for the day.
 Instead of letting other inputs cloud your mind, you stay in control of your mind and train yourself to stay calm.
 Starting the morning out with meditation can put you in a good mood as well as help you with stress management throughout the day.
 I like to add positive affirmations on to the last few minutes of my mediation.

 A healthy morning routine includes at least a few minutes of exercising.
 I like to spend 5 minutes doing something to get my heart rate up.
 This isn’t the only time I exercise during the day, but it’s a perfect starting point.

 Taking a cold shower is a personal development hack that I made a part of my routine.
 One of the reasons that this is recommended is that it trains you to take control of your mind.
 Eventually, it will become second nature to stand under the cold water…and you may find you enjoy it.